c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Scroll with 7 sprites*

-The scroll can not be done with characters because it is done under row
-25. The only thing that can be out there are sprites.
+A text scroll can not placed below row 25.
+The only way to do it, is with sprites.

 The trick is very simple:

 1. Put 7 expanded sprites in X, side by side
 2. At first the sprites are "empty"
-3. Calculate the ``C`` (*carry*) to update the rightmost sprite
+3. Calculate the ``C`` (*carry*) to update the LSB in the rightmost sprite
-4. Each row of the sprite is ``rol``.
+4. Each row of the sprite is ``rol`` ed.
 And ``carry`` is used for the previous column of the same row

-A normal text scroll is similar, but instead of scrolling through characters, Sprites are scrolled.
 Here is the code:

 .. code:: asm